Free City

 Christine wants to experience the city’s rich cultural offerings, but the complicated process leaves her stranded.

+How can we help?
 Our goal is to help Christine find events tailored to her interests without breaking the bank.
 We also want to build a community for people like Christine, enabling them to exchange event information, find interest buddies, and attend events together.

 Now, Christine can: